wenh06/fl-sim/README.md

 - `_communicate`: execute the `communicate` method of the server, increment the global communication counter (`_num_communications`), and clears the cached local evaluation results.
 - `_update`: execute the `update` method of the client, and clears the received messages from the server.
 - `evaluate`: evaluate the model on the local test data.
-- `set_parameters`: set the model parameters of the client.
 - `get_all_data`: helper function to get all the data of the client.

 and **abstract methods that need to be implemented by subclasses**: